Winston-Lin/dziganto.github.io/_posts/2018-4-25-From-Zero-to-Spark-Cluster-in-Under-Ten-Minutes.md

 6. Congratulations, you now have Python and conda on your Master node.
 > Note that miniconda is not installed on the Core node.
 You can do that separately or consider creating a bootstrap script that will automatically take care of this for you upon build.

-## Access Zeppelin Remotely (Optional)
+## 6 - Access Zeppelin Remotely (Optional)
-The first thing we need to do is to turn on FoxyProxy.
 1. Open your browser that has FoxyProxy installed.
 2. Click `FoxyProxy icon`.
 3. Click `Use proxies based on their pre-defined patterns and priorities`.

-## Amazon EMR Dashboard
-1. On EMR dashboard, click ```Enable web connection```
+4. On EMR dashboard, click `Enable web connection`.
-2. Copy the command at the bottom
+5. Copy the command in the code block.
-3. Open new Terminal tab
+6. Open new Terminal tab.
-4. Paste command which opens and forwards port (note: it will look like it's not working but it is so leave it alone)
+7. Paste command which opens and forwards port
+> Note: it will look like it's not working but it is so leave it alone!
-3. On EMR dashboard, click Zeppelin button
+8. On EMR dashboard, the `Zeppelin` button should now be blue.
+Click on it.
+9. You are successful if Zeppelin opens in a new tab in your browser.
+10. Congratulations, you can access your EMR cluster through Zeppelin!

-## Update Zeppelin for Anaconda
+## 7 - Update Zeppelin for Anaconda (Optional)
-1. Top right, click button with green dot
+We have to update the Python path in Zeppelin to leverage the new version we installed in step 5.
+1. At the top right of Zeppelin, click `anonymous`.
-2. In drop down, select ```Interpreters```
+2. In drop down, select `Interpreter`.
-3. Search for **python**
+3. Search for **python**.
-4. Click ```Edit```
+4. Click `Edit`.
 5. Change **zeppelin.python** from ```python``` to `/home/hadoop/anaconda/bin/python`
+6. Click `Save` on bottom left.
-6. Select dropdown for Interpreters again
+6. Select dropdown for Interpreters again.
-7. Search for spark
+7. Search for spark.
-8. Click ```Edit```
+8. Click `Edit`.
 9. Change **zeppelin.pyspark.python** from ```python``` to `/home/hadoop/anaconda/bin/python`
+10. Click `Save` on bottom left.
+11. Navigate back to Zeppelin Home by clicking `Zeppelin` top left.
+12. Congratulations, you have all the tools you need to run PySpark on a Spark cluster!